Chart Color Schemes

 Sydney Olympic Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Sydney Olympic Park's health outcomes show excellent results according to AreaSearch's assessment.
-Mortality rates and prevalence of chronic conditions are very low across all age groups.
+Sydney Olympic Park demonstrates excellent health outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.

 Frequently Asked Questions - Health